LerichO/LerichO/README.md

 My name is **Lerich Osay**!

 I am an undergraduate Computer Science student from The University of Texas at Dallas that is determined to demonstrate my growing software engineering skills through this GitHub profile.
+I look forward to any exciting oppurtunities and projects that I can contribute to!

 ## Some Projects I am Proud to Share: